Dog Escapes New Home and Embarks on a 97-Day Journey to Reunite with Her Foster Mom

 Krueger was committed to helping Zelda overcome her fears and achieve happiness and health.

-The emotional journey of a foster dog, like Zelda, serves as a reminder of the challenges many rescue animals face.
-As Dr. Emily Weiss from the ASPCA points out, fostering can play a pivotal role in shaping the future of these animals.
+The emotional journey of a foster dog, like Zelda, serves as a reminder of the challenges many rescue animals face. fostering can play a pivotal role in shaping the future of these animals.

 She advocates for fostering programs to implement thorough behavioral assessments to better match dogs with appropriate homes.
 By understanding a dog's temperament and needs, foster parents can create a more nurturing environment, ultimately reducing the risk of escape and ensuring a successful transition to permanent homes.